Friday 16th to Wednesday 21st September – Pilgrimage to Sicily.

 In recent years, we have commemorated Founders’ Day with a social event at the Freemasons’ Arms in London, close to where the Regiment was founded in December 1859.

-In December also, our Northern Ireland branch lead a Remembrance Service at Belfast City Hall to mark the anniversary of the Battle of Stormberg, which took place at the start of the Boer War in 1899.
+In December, also, our Northern Ireland branch lead a Commemorative Service at Belfast City Hall to mark the anniversary of the Battle of Stormberg, which took place at the start of the Boer War in 1899.

 Other events can be arranged at shorter notice, and you will find updated details here on this web site.